alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Staging

-Before deploying to production, it’s useful to run your system in a preproduction (or staging) environment.
+Before deploying to production, it's useful to run your system in a preproduction (or staging) environment.
 The data in your staging environment should be as close to actual production data as possible.
 We recommend keeping a full copy of production data or at least a representative subset.
-Unit tests won’t catch all pipeline issues, so it’s important to let the data flow through the system end-to-end to catch integration issues.
+Unit tests won't catch all pipeline issues, so it's important to let the data flow through the system end-to-end to catch integration issues.

 Pipeline maturity matrix The matrix in Table 13-2 measures five key characteristics (but you can extend the matrix to measure other characteristics you wish to optimize or standardize for):